 Bachelor Gulch Village is part of the Village-to-Village ski experience, which provides an easy way to explore all of Beaver Creek’s terrain.
-Visitors will find easy access to the main Bachelor Gulch Express Lift, perfect for beginner and intermediate skiers, as well as restaurants.
+Visitors find easy access to the main Bachelor Gulch Express Lift, perfect for beginner and intermediate skiers, as well as restaurants.
 Top places to eat in Bachelor Gulch include: Buffalos, Spago and Zach’s Cabin.
-Each restaurant specializes in American food with their own twists.
+Each restaurant specializes in American food with their own twist.

-To the west, visitors will find Arrowhead Village, also a Village-to-Village member.
-Home to a ski lift for beginner and intermediate skiers, this is also a popular spot for vacation rentals.
-Located at the bottom of Arrow Bahn Express Lift, guests can enjoy a meal at Broken Arrow.
+To the west, visitors find Arrowhead Village, also a Village-to-Village member.
+Home to a ski lift for beginner and intermediate skiers, this is a popular spot for vacation rentals.
+Located at the bottom of Arrow Bahn Express Lift, guests enjoy a meal at Broken Arrow.
 This village also offers easy access to equipment rentals and free delivery through Beaver Creek Sports, an on-site retailer open during ski season.

 Beaver Creek Villages: More Fun Things to Do

 In the summer, adventure-seekers should book a 4X4 adventure, go mountain biking, play a round of golf and even go ice skating.
-Yes, the Beaver Creek Village houses the Black Family Ice Rink for nighttime ice skating.
-The Avon Recreation Center – open year-round – entertains families, as it’s home to an indoor swimming pool and water park, gym, and hosts fitness classes.
+Yes, Beaver Creek Village houses the Black Family Ice Rink for nighttime ice skating.
+Avon Recreation Center – open year-round – entertains families, as it’s home to an indoor swimming pool and water park, gym, and hosts fitness classes.